ysig/GraKeL/dev/_sources/user_manual/installation.rst.txt

 graph objects, than a field (with the compact sense of the term).
-The big diversity of methods and ideas implied to extract a similarity score between to graphs, leads to the use of very precise and studied algorithms as graph isomorphism (for determining isomorphic graphlets on the graphlet-sampling kernel) or convex optimization (through the use of semidefinite-programming for calculating lovasz-theta embeddings, on lovasz-theta kernel) which on the other hand will not appear in any other kernel at all.
+The big diversity of methods and ideas implied to extract a similarity score between to graphs, leads to the use of very precise and studied algorithms as graph isomorphism (for determining isomorphic graphlets on the graphlet-sampling kernel) or convex optimization (through the use of semidefinite-programming for calculating lovasz-theta embeddings, on lovasz-theta kernel) which on the other hand will **not** appear in any other kernel.
 As a result import of external libraries that have studied and optimized the solutions of such problems in detail, gives a complexity - implementation "standard" to refer to, while follows the idea of standing on the shoulders of the scientific community, which